erkanyeter/demo_blog/obullo/2.0/Logger/Docs/README.md

 * VERY IMPORTANT: For a live site you'll usually only enable 0 - 4 to be logged otherwise your log files will fill up very fast.

-### Using Mongo Handler
+### Primary Handler

-To switch mongo handler just replace File handler class and provide your collection as a parameter.
+Forexample to switch mongo database as a primary handler just replace "file" as "mongo".

 ```php
 <?php